 When he finally moves his lips from mine, I cling onto him feeling dazed.
 And looking at him, I can tell he feels the same way.

-“I’ve miss you so much,” I whisper, even shocking myself.
+“I’ve missed you so much,” I whisper, even shocking myself.

 Michael grins.
 “And I you.”
 He then kisses me again.